 EMMA FREUD - Script Editor / Producer

 Emma Freud (OBE) is a broadcaster, cultural commentator, producer and script editor.
 While starting her career in television and radio, she has spent more recent years working as a script editor and associate producer.
 She has worked with her partner, Richard Curtis, on numerous projects such as The Vicar of Dibley, Notting Hill, Bridget Jones’ Diary and Four Weddings and a Funeral.
-Her latest film, About Time, comes out this year.
+Her latest film, About Time, came out in 2013.

 As well as her film work she is also regularly involved with charity campaigns such as Comic Relief, Make Poverty History and Live 8, and was awarded an OBE in the 2011 Birthday Honours list.
 We’re really excited to have Emma’s input while judging all our films, and especially the input she can have casting her eyes over the screenplays.